Eric Hutchinson: 2012: Moving Up, Living Down

 Moving Up, Living Down, Hutchinson's second album, was released on April 17, 2012, by Warner Bros.
 Records.
 The first single, "Watching You Watch Him" debuted on the season premiere of Grey's Anatomy.
-Hutchinson also returned to the Late Show with David Letterman on February 21, 2012, to perform "Watching You Watch Him."
+Hutchinson also returned to the Late Show with David Letterman on February 21, 2012, to perform "Watching You Watch Him".
 Hutchinson wrote "Watching You Watch Him" as a joke about his wife, Jill's obsession with tennis star Roger Federer.

 Allmusic.com's review said of the album said: "Hutchinson is a bell tone of a crooner with a knack for writing a catchy hook, and imbues his songs with just enough positive swagger and rhythmic grit to bring to mind a kind of contemporary take on Hall & Oates."

 2014: Pure Fiction

 Hutchinson released his third album titled Pure Fiction on April 8, 2014, via Kobalt Label Services.
-The first song on the album, "Tell the World," has been chosen as the theme song for the 2014 mid-season NBC sitcom Growing Up Fisher, and also the song for the first Microsoft Windows 10 commercial.
+The first song on the album, "Tell the World", was chosen as the theme song for the 2014 mid-season NBC sitcom Growing Up Fisher, and also the song for the first Microsoft Windows 10 commercial.

 Allmusic.com's review of the album said: "Pure Fiction, finds him delivering more of his passionate, melodic, and imminently likable songs.
 Ultimately, the truth of Pure Fiction is that Hutchinson remains an impressive, resonant-voiced singer and a vibrant conduit for catchy, radio-ready pop."